aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

    }
    ```

-**NOTE:** By default and for security reasons the load balancer is available only from within the default VPC in the region where it is deployed.
+**NOTE:** By default and for security reasons the load balancer is available only from inside the default VPC in the region where it is deployed.
 It is not available from the Internet and is not open for external connections.
-Before opening it up please make sure you protect your RPC APIs.
+Before you consider opening it up to the internet, **please make sure you protect your RPC APIs**.

 3. Once the initial synchronization is done, you should be able to access the RPC API of that node from within the same VPC.
 The RPC port is not exposed to the Internet.
 Run the following query against the private IP of the single RPC node you deployed: